milegroup/gVarvi/README.md

  * [msgpack-python] (https://pypi.python.org/pypi/msgpack-python/)
  * [VLC] (http://www.videolan.org/vlc/)

+### How to change playback backend

 If you want to use Pygame instead of VLC for video playback you need to change this line
 ```python
      from player.VideoPresentationPlayerVLC import VideoPresentationPlayer
 ```
 by this one
 ```python
      from player.VideoPresentationPlayerPygame import VideoPresentationPlayer
 ````
  at [VideoPresentation] (gvarvi/activities/VideoPresentation.py) module.
 Notice that Pygame only supports MPG video format (more info [here] (http://www.pygame.org/docs/ref/movie.html))

+### Binaries available
  Binaries for debian based distributions are available [here] (https://github.com/milegroup/gVarvi/tree/master/dist)